dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ## What happens when my subscription is renewed?

-When your subscription renewal is successfully processed, we'll send you an invoice, and the service will be extended for the duration of your plan's billing cycle: either one month or one year.
+When your subscription renewal is successfully processed, we'll send you an invoice, and the service will be extended for the duration of your plan's billing cycle: one month or one year.

 ## What happens when the payment for the renewal fails?